Feyerabend/cc/ch06/sec6.1.4/README.md

 - *Human-AI pairing*: one person prompting, another reviewing output in real-time
 - *Human-human pairing*: both working with AI, but focused on architectural decisions and validation rather than typing code
-- The "navigator" role intensifies — less about catching typos, more about strategic oversight
+- The "navigator" role intensifies--less about catching typos, more about strategic oversight

 *Future:* Even more critical than before, but requires new skills in AI output evaluation.